bonjorno7/bedset/README.md

 #### Edges

 * Select: select edges that meet the set criteria (seam, sharp, bevel, crease, angle)
-* Select Inverted: select edges that *don't* meet the criteria (seam, sharp, bevel, crease, any)
+* Select Inverted: select edges that meet the opposite criteria (not seam, not sharp, not bevel, not crease, not any)
 * Mark: mark edges as seam, sharp, bevel, crease
 * Clear: clear edges of seam, sharp, bevel, crease, all